sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

-We mainly worked on the main branch, as we worked rather fast-paced and relied on each others pushes to continue.
-Working with branches and pull requests is almost a necessity in professional environments, as different versions of the project and features are encapsulated by isolated branches.
-This prevents the whole system from breaking if conflicting pushed changes are pushed to main, as pull requests are reviewed before merges.
-However, in our case, we did not find it strictly necessary, so we did not use branches.
+We primarily worked on the main branch throughout our project due to the fast-paced nature of our project and almost always beeing in constant and direct contact.
+This approach allowed us to rely on each other's pushes in real time, ensuring we could quickly iterate and build on one another's contributions without delays.

+While working directly on the main branch worked for us in this context, it’s worth noting that professional environments often rely on branches and pull requests as a best practice.
+Branches are used to encapsulate different features or versions of a project, isolating changes to ensure the main branch remains stable, and prevent things like system-breaking conflicts.

+And although we didn’t strictly use branches and PRs, this practice might have been helpful for organization and quality control, like preventing merges that don't passs CICD checks.
+Worth noting though, that even some professional teams opt to work on a single branch, relying on small, incremental commits and feature flags to maintain stability.
+Git workflows can vary substantially based on a teams preferences and goals.

 ### Question 10